franek/dotfiles/README.md

 Dotfiles managed by chezmoi
 ====

 Getting started
 ----

 These dotfiles are managed through [chezmoi](https://github.com/twpayne/chezmoi).
-You need to install before getting these configurations files.
+You need to install it before getting these configurations files.

-Configuration
----

-This configuration uses KeepassXC in order to store some credentials.
-You should indicate to chezmoi where to find your KeepassXC database.
+After installing chezmoi:

+1- Configure your KeepassXC database path.

 ```
 $ chezmoi edit-config